John Basmajian: Personal life

-his native Armenia, he volunteered to teach and work with the doctors of brain injury victims.

 Basmajian was a very early pioneer in the field of biofeedback, performing some of the earliest studies, using fine-wire EMG (Electromyographic) instrumentation to demonstrate that subjects could voluntarily control muscles, even at the single motor unit level, which is controlled by a single neuron in the spinal cord.
 He later authored a book on biofeedback, which, for several decades, was the definitive text on the subject.